FAQs

 Neuroscience is open to all international students holding degrees from accredited undergraduate institutions as long as country-specific academic credentials and requirements are met.
 The University of Georgia, however, sets overall minimum requirements for English proficiency.
 Applicants completing at least least one year at a U.S. academic institution may request to have the English proficiency requirement waived.
 Applicants residing in countries where English is not the primary language must demonstrate English proficiency.
 Such applicants will benefit from having a TOEFL Speaking Test score of 22 or higher or an IELTS Speaking Test score of 6.5 or higher.
 Applicants with lower test scores can be admitted, especially when the applicant demonstrates outstanding ability in another area (e.g. research, experience, etc.), but students must enroll in English proficiency courses during their first year of study.

 Processes are generally the same for both domestic and international students.
-The deadline is the same (around the 1st of Dec.).
-The only distinctions are ones that you would anticipate: demonstrating English proficiency and squaring your visa materials in your home country.
+The deadline is the same (around the 1st of December).
+The only additional steps are demonstrating English proficiency and squaring your visa materials in your home country.
 For assistance regarding this process, please see the University’s materials for international applicants here.
 ILS also provides guidance via the PDF here.

 Absolutely.
 We seek to secure assistantship funding for all of our students, regardless of their country of origin.
 Though, please note that non-US citizens are often ineligible for federally-funded mechanisms, such as grants and scholarships.
 However, there is supplemental support available through the University’s Graduate School in the form of small travel and research grants.